Tourism Tasmania supports a host of great operators selling great products around the state, so it wouldn’t be fair to

 TMAG and Port Arthur Historic Site

+Actually, I do have to say, just quickly… I told you so!
 The Tasmanian Museum and Art Gallery was the winner of the Major Tourist Attraction Award for 2010.
 Well done!
-Hasn’t Think Tasmania been telling you how great that is?
+We’ve been telling you how great that place is.
 The other finalist in this category was the Port Arthur Historic Site.

 Recently, we went to Beaconsfield Mine and Heritage Centre and came away very impressed.
 The judges concurred, and gave them the award for Heritage and Cultural Tourism.
 Tasmania makes it very hard for the judges though, as the Port Arthur Historic Site was a finalist in this category too.
 So close!

 Tasmanian Winners: Jack Lark

 Visit Tourism Industry Council Tasmania online for a complete list of all Tourism Tasmania award finalists.